 4. revocation of all or part of certain rights or elimination of all or part of certain benefits, which have been or may be granted by the Government to the convicted person.

-In addition to violating Law of the Republic of Indonesia Number 31 of 1999 concerning Eradication of Corruption.
-It also violates Article 55 paragraph (1) number 1 which reads: those who commit, order to commit, and participate in committing acts.
-As well as violating Law No. 8 of 2010 concerning Prevention and Eradication of the Crime of Money Laundering.
+In addition to violating Law of the Republic of Indonesia Number 31 of 1999 concerning Eradication of Corruption, it also violates Article 55 paragraph (1) sub-1 which reads: those who commit, order to commit, and participate in committing the act.
+It also violates Law No. 8 of 2010 concerning Prevention and Eradication of Money Laundering.

 Conclusion

 The tin mining corruption case is a serious crime that must be punished firmly and fairly.
-Effective and consistent law enforcement is essential to create a deterrent effect for perpetrators of corruption, build public trust in the legal system, protect natural resources and the environment, and encourage responsible investment in the mining sector.
+Effective and consistent law enforcement is essential to create a deterrent effect for corruptors, build public trust in the legal system, protect natural resources and the environment, and encourage responsible investment in the mining sector.

-Prevention efforts must also be carried out, namely by strengthening governance and transparency in the mining sector, increasing public participation in mining supervision, and implementing education and anti-corruption programs for business actors and the community.
+Preventive efforts must also be carried out, namely by strengthening governance and transparency in the mining sector, increasing public participation in mining oversight, implementing education and anti-corruption programs for business actors and the community.

 Efforts to recover state losses must also be pursued through tracing and confiscation of assets from corruption, payment of replacement money, and utilization of confiscated assets to finance corruption eradication and environmental restoration programs.